Productivity¶

 >>> pct_change.vbt.plot().show()

-- Convert the datetime index to the nanosecond format
+- Convert the datetime index to nanosecond format.

 Periods ago¶

-- Instead of writing Numba functions, comparing values at different bars can be also done in a vectorized manner with Pandas.
-The problem is that there are no-built in functions to easily shift values based on timedeltas, neither there are rolling functions to check whether an event happened during a period time in the past.
-This gap is closed by various new accessor methods.
+- Instead of writing Numba functions, comparing values at different bars can also be done in a vectorized way with Pandas.
+The problem is that there are no built-in functions to easily shift values based on timedeltas, nor are there rolling functions to check whether an event happened during a past period.
+This gap is filled by various new accessor methods.

 Tutorial